grousell/obt/README.md

 [![R-CMD-check](https://github.com/grousell/obt/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/grousell/obt/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of the `obt` package is to provide tools for data professionals in Ontario school boards (and elsewhere) to work with common data sets across the province.
+The goal of the Ontario Board Tools `obt` package is to provide tools for data professionals in Ontario school boards (and elsewhere) to work with common data sets across the province.
 This includes:

-\* Report Card Data (elementary and secondary)
+-   Report Card Data (elementary and secondary)
-\* EQAO Data (Primary and Junior assessments of Reading, Writing and Mathematics, Grade 9 Assessments of Mathematics and the Ontario Secondary School Literacy Test) (pending)
+-   EQAO Data (Primary and Junior assessments of Reading, Writing and Mathematics, Grade 9 Assessments of Mathematics and the Ontario Secondary School Literacy Test) (pending)
-\* Ontario University Application Center (OUAC) and Ontario College Application Service (OCAS) data (pending)
+-   Ontario University Application Center (OUAC) and Ontario College Application Service (OCAS) data (pending)

 Features of this package include re-coding report card marks to